 We process our milk into reusable glass bottles, using HTST (High Temperature, Short Time) pasteurization which we feel best preserves the flavor and texture of the milk.
 Our milk is available at natural foods stores and coops throughout Vermont and Western New Hampshire in skim, 1%, 2% and whole, chocolate and half-and-half, as well as a non-homogenized, old-fashioned cream-line milk.
 Find a store or restaurant near you that sells Strafford Creamery products.

 We make our ice cream in small batches, one day each week.
 We wouldn’t dream of blending our cows’ cream with anything but the highest-quality organic ingredients.
-We separate fresh eggs by hand, handpick the mint and black raspberries, grind the coffee just before we brew it into the milk and basically work our tails off to make the best ice cream on the planet.
+We separate fresh eggs by hand, handpick the mint, grind the coffee just before we brew it into the milk and basically work our tails off to make the best ice cream on the planet.